akostrik/stage_telegram_python/README.md

 ## Technical details of the deveppement
 _To unserstand this section, the reader should have basic knowledge of the teminology of computer sciences_

+_Server 1_ is created in python, _Server 2_ in node.js and _Server 3_ in vue.js.

+Separation of the data treatment provided by _Server 1_ and the presentation functoinality provided by _Server 2_ and _Server 3_ falls into the pattern of _[Model-View-ViewModel](https://ru.wikipedia.org/wiki/Model-View-ViewModel).

 ### The parameters of the application
 - The characteristics of the propaganda
 - [The text of the characteristics request](https://github.com/akostrik/stage_telegram/blob/main/subsidiary%20files/example%20request%20characteristics)